Skip to content

 Viennese born Thomas Rösner is in high demand as a conductor for symphonic repertoire as well as opera since he made his debut with the Orchestre de la Suisse Romande in Geneva.

-Amongst many other orchestras Thomas has been invited to conduct the Wiener Symphoniker, Deutsches Sinfonieorchester Berlin, Salzburg Mozarteum, City of Birmingham Symphony Orchestra, Scottish Chamber Orchestra, Philharmonia Prague, Warsaw Philharmonic, Sinfonia Varsovia, Sofia Philharmonic, Basel Symphony, Bern Symphony, Beethoven Orchester Bonn, Toscanini Filarmonica Parma, Houston Symphony, Les Violons du Roy in Montreal, Quebec Symphony, Macao Orchestra, Istanbul State Symphony or the Israel Sinfonietta.
+Amongst many other orchestras Thomas has been invited to conduct the Wiener Symphoniker, Deutsches Sinfonieorchester Berlin, Salzburg Mozarteum, City of Birmingham Symphony Orchestra, Scottish Chamber Orchestra, Philharmonia Prague, Warsaw Philharmonic, Sinfonia Varsovia, Rubinstein Philharmonic Orchestra Lodz, Sofia Philharmonic, Basel Symphony, Bern Symphony, Beethoven Orchester Bonn, Toscanini Filarmonica Parma, Houston Symphony, Les Violons du Roy in Montreal, Quebec Symphony, Macao Orchestra, Daejeon Symphony Orchestra or the Israel Sinfonietta.

 He was Chief Conductor of the Orchestre Symphonique Bienne in Switzerland, chef associé of the Orchestre National de Bordeaux and holds currently the position of Artistic Director of the Beethoven Philharmonie in Vienna.

-Recent and future engagements include concerts with the Orchestre Philharmonique de Nice, Orchestre National de Montpellier, Suzhou Symphony, Rubinstein Philharmonic Orchestra Lodz, Tonkünstler Orchester at the Grafenegg Festival, Maifestspiele Wiesbaden, the Opéra National du Rhin in Strasbourg and Lausanne Opera.
+Recent and future engagements include concerts with the Beethoven Philharmonie at the Grosser Saal at the Musikverein in Vienna or the Festspielhaus Salzburg and invitations to the Singapore Symphony Orchestra, Orchestre Philharmonique de Nice, Orchestre National de Montpellier, Suzhou Symphony, Istanbul State Symphony Orchestra, Orchestra Sinfonica Siciliana Palermo, the Brandenburger Symphoniker at the Konzerthaus Berlin, the NCPA Beijing, the Opéra National du Rhin in Strasbourg and Lausanne Opera.

 Thomas Rösner’s discography includes recordings with the Wiener Symphoniker, the Bamberg Symphony, the Polish National Radio Symphony Orchestra, the Janáček Philharmonic, Borusan Istanbul Philharmonic Orchestra, Mannheim Chamber Orchestra, Orchestre Symphonique de Bienne and the Beethoven Philharmonie.